bvfromru/crud-api/README.md

 Use [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to send HTTP requests.

-In the root folder you can find file with Postman collection `postman_collection.json` - you can import it to Postman to simplify your testing.
+In the root folder you can find a file with Postman collection `postman_collection.json` - you can import it to Postman to simplify your testing.

 Default URL will be `http://localhost:4000/api/users`

-If you have any questions about the App, you can always find me in Discord Vitaliy (bvfromru)#4741
+If you have any questions about the App, you can always find me in Discord `Vitaliy (bvfromru)#4741`